mariomalaga/Task-Management-System/README.md

 I am using Swagger in this project.
 To learn more about swagger: [swagger](https://swagger.io/)

 ## TMS.Storage.API configuration:
-- You have to change the file "appsettings.json" in the part of "ConnectionStrings": server for your SQLServer name and Database for your Database name.
+- You have to change the file "appsettings.json" in TMS.Storage.API in the part of "ConnectionStrings": server for your SQLServer name and Database for your Database name.
+- You have to change the file "appsettings.json" in TMS.Report.API and put in the line of localhost the port of your server.
 - You have to change the route on lines 7 and 9 for the route of your files of SQLServer before execute the script.sql
 - 3 types of State: Planned, inProgress and Completed.